kiudee/chess-tuning-tools/docs/installation.rst

 Stable release
 --------------

-To install Chess Tuning Tools, run this command in your terminal:
+To install Chess Tuning Tools, first create a new Python environment with `python>=3.7`, then run this command in your terminal:

 .. code-block:: console